Crossing the Las Tablillas/Los Chiles Border from Nicaragua to Costa Rica

 The combi van does not take the main road.
 Sometimes it’s referred to as Las Tibillas:

-Just after the Santa Fe Bridge, there is a security check.
-Just like the check coming into Nicaragua at Potosi, they emptied everything out of my bags, but at least they had a table here.
-And it was a bit faster and more amiable experience than the Potosi one.
+Just after the Santa Fe Bridge, there is a security check, and just like the check coming into Nicaragua at Potosi, they emptied my bags.
+And it was a faster and more amicable experience than the Potosi one.

 I befriended a lady from Costa Rica.
 I don’t know her name, but she had been through the border before and knew the ropes.